 Artichokes in White Wine & Chorizo

-Looking for more artichoke recipe ideas?
-Check out my artichokes à la barigoule (with wine and bacon in the oven), simply fried artichoke appetizer with cilantro mayo, my fresh artichoke salad with red onion, steamed artichokes with lemon or salt cod with artichokes in anisette liqueur!
+Then check out my artichokes à la barigoule (with wine and bacon in the oven), simply fried artichoke appetizer with cilantro mayo, my fresh artichoke salad with red onion, steamed artichokes with lemon or salt cod with artichokes in anisette liqueur!

 - 7 frozen artichoke hearts thawed

 - 2 tbsp dried chorizo sausage diced

 - ⅔ cup dry white wine (160 ml)

 - 3 tbsp fresh parsley chopped

 - Slice the thawed artichokes in half and add them to a large saucepan.
 Add water until the artichokes are submerged and season with a pinch of salt.

 - Place the pan over medium heat and bring the water to a mere simmer.
 Once simmering, take the pan off the heat and drain the artichokes.
 Let them drain on some kitchen paper for 30 minutes.